JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 README
 Hello and welcome to the AI/ML Bitcoin Trading Bot Repo

-To get started, Tensorflow must be PIP installed or built on Anaconda / Conda

 # how to create the requirements file:

+#### *The AI/ML Bitcoin Trading Bot Repo must be built on a Conda / Anaconda interpreter and package manger*

-Activate the conda enviroment you want to use.
+Activate the conda enviroment / interpreter you want to use.
 - We recommend installation of the latest conda package manager version conda 22.9.0

 Within the repository, we have established an environment_setup folder with the